abhijitutkarsh/portfolioabhijit/README.md

 const testimonials = [
   {
     testimonial:
-      "I thought it was impossible to make a website as beautiful as our product, but Rick proved me wrong.",
+      "I thought it was impossible to make a website as beautiful as our product, but Abhijit proved me wrong.",
     name: "Sara Lee",
     designation: "CFO",
     company: "Acme Co",